lcavalli/esp-kyo-alarm-generic/README.md

 Additionally a Lovelace [Alarm Panel Card](https://www.home-assistant.io/dashboards/alarm-panel/) or [Tile Card](https://www.home-assistant.io/dashboards/tile/) to arm/disarm the alarm via the user interface can be addded.

-To manually control the arming/disarming of the alarm three services are available.
+To manually control the arming/disarming of the alarm four services are available.
 All of them require a single parameter `code` providing the user PIN.

 ```yaml
 service: esphome.esp_kyo_alarm_arm_home